Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 **Upgrade the class skill** - It will give you the sweet extra mana from spheres, and make *Golem warrior* better.
 On low inferno you don't have enough money so you will have to wait to do so, on high inferno it's almost priority, with the exception of a few very good cards.

-**Duplicating** - if you have a very good card like *Elder fairy [FAIRY]* you might want to duplicate it for 300 gold in merchant, I recommend this once the rest of your deck is good enough and you just want that extra preparation time in battle.
+**Duplicating** - If you have a very good card like *Elder fairy [FAIRY]* you might want to duplicate it for 300 coins in merchant, I recommend this once the rest of your deck is good enough and you just want that extra preparation time in battle.

-**Consider trading Gems for Coins** - Once you have 4 Gems, you will be able to trade them for 100 coins, so keep that in mind when looking at card prices.
+**Consider trading Gems for Coins** - Once you have 4 gems, you will be able to trade them for 100 coins, so keep that in mind when looking at card prices.
 Similarly, when you have 7 gems you can afford the *Gold ingot* skill which gives 300 coins.

-**Spend wisely** - If you don't see any good options and you think you can survive until the next Merchant, save your coins and gems.
+**Spend wisely** - If you don't see any good options and you think you can survive until the next merchant, save your coins and gems.
 If the next merchant is 2 or 3 fights away and you think you need to prepare for those, don't be afraid to reroll cards or skills if you can afford something nice that could show up.

 ## General good cards: